MediaComem/comem-webdev/subjects/angular/README.md

 Angular is one of the most popular client-side frameworks, and it is still evolving.
 Starting with version 2 of the framework (released in June 2016) you can take advantage of:

-* [TypeScript][typescript]: a superset of JavaScript with optional typing and the latest ECMAScript features
+* [TypeScript][ts]: a superset of JavaScript with optional typing and the latest ECMAScript features
 * [Web components][web-components]: a way to create reusable user interface widgets